addyosmani/backbone-fundamentals/index.md

   // Defining the application router, you can attach sub routers here. var Router = Backbone.Router.extend({
     routes: {
-      "": "index"
+      '': 'index'
     },

     index: function() {
             // Create a new Collection
             var collection = new Foo.Collection();

-            // Use and configure a "main" layout app.useLayout("main").setViews({
+            // Use and configure a 'main' layout app.useLayout('main').setViews({
-                    // Attach the bar View into the content View ".bar": new Foo.Views.Bar({
+                    // Attach the bar View into the content View '.bar': new Foo.Views.Bar({
                             collection: collection
                     })
              }).render();